JANERUBBISHTOEAT/GPA-Mentor-Mentee/readme.md

 This repository mainly contains two parts:

-- The `CARD` folder contains the scripts to generate the personal info cards for the mentees and mentors
+- The `CARD` folder contains the scripts to generate the profile cards for the mentees and mentors
 - The `EMAIL` folder contains the scripts to create the email for the mentees and mentors with the personal info cards and some other information